GitongaMurithi/Notes-App---with-dagger-hilt/README.md

  4. Deleting a note : The app also allows its users to delete any note in the list.
 This is achieved by long pressing on that particualar note
  5. Dynamic note coloring : The user doesn't need to explicitly set the color for the created note but instead the app does that.

-## Features
-* Extensive user verificaction.
-Yes, if you are unable to verify user's input in your apps I would recommend you check this.
-* Response to dark and light modes.
-The app is responsive to toggling of themes on your device.

 ## Technology
 The app uses the following technologies:
 * [Room Database](https://developer.android.com/training/data-storage/room) - User data is stored locally with the aid of room database